backdrop-contrib/bee/API.md

 - **`bt()`** (*includes/miscellaneous.inc*)
   All text that can be translated into other languages should be run through this function.
-This is the Backdrop Console equivalent of the `t()` function.
+This is the Bee equivalent of Backdrop's `t()` function.

 - **`bee_get_temp()`** (*includes/filesystem.inc*)
   If a temporary directory is needed (e.g. for downloading files, etc. before